 The Professional Relations Committee has no authority to set aside the factual findings and determination of research misconduct by an investigation committee functioning in accordance with the current research integrity policy (available from the Web site of the Office of Research Services Administration).
 While the findings themselves are not grievable, the appropriateness of the final sanction imposed or the adequacy of the means of restoration of the respondent's reputation, consistent with those identified in the policy, is grievable.
-In any case where the termination of a faculty member is being sought, the ad hoc Judicial Committee conducts a de novo proceeding but receives as evidence the final reports of the investigation committee and the deciding official and gives its factual findings whatever weight the ad hoc Judicial Committee deems is appropriate.
+In any case where the termination of a faculty member is being sought, the ad hoc Judicial Committee conducts a de novo proceeding but receives as evidence the final reports of the investigation committee and the deciding official and gives its factual findings whatever weight the ad hoc Judicial d.
+Weight Given to Professional Relations Committee Determinations

+Committee deems is appropriate.